 Maybe Paul is simply speaking prophetically about the future, not affirming that glorification is already as certain as past events.

-Paul uses past tense for future glorification to assert absolute certainty—the future is as real as the past.
+Paul uses past tense for future glorification to assert absolute certainty.

 Paul had other options.
 He could have said "God will glorify those whom He justified."
 Instead, he used the aorist tense for glorification.
 This is not mere prophetic convention.
 It is making a claim about certainty.
 God is treating the glorification of the elect as completed reality.
 The future is not contingent.
 It is as fixed as the past.
 If anyone who is justified could fail to be glorified, then Paul's use of past tense would be misleading.
 But Paul uses it precisely to assert that glorification is certain.
 Those justified now will be glorified then.
 The chain is unbreakable.